Parliamentary procedure: Westminster procedures

-The Westminster parliamentary procedures are followed in several Commonwealth countries, including the United Kingdom, Canada, Australia, New Zealand, India, and South Africa.
+The Westminster parliamentary procedures are followed in several Commonwealth countries, including the United Kingdom, Canada, Australia, New Zealand, India, and South Africa, as well as in the Republic of Ireland.

 In Canada, for example, the House of Commons uses House of Commons Procedure and Practice as its primary procedural authority.
 Others include Arthur Beauchesne's Parliamentary Rules and Forms of the House of Commons of Canada, Sir John George Bourinot's Parliamentary Procedure and Practice in the Dominion of Canada, and Erskine May's The Law, Privileges, Proceedings and Usage of Parliament from Britain.

 American procedures

 The rules of the United States Congress were developed from parliamentary procedures used in Britain.
-Many nations' legislatures follow American parliamentary procedures, including Indonesia, the Philippines, Mexico and South Korea.
+Many nations' legislatures follow American parliamentary procedure, including Indonesia, the Philippines, Mexico and South Korea.

 Other

+The Treaty on the Functioning of the European Union (1957) states that each of the European Parliament, Council of the European Union, and European Commission adopt their own rules.
+For the Parliament, these are the Rules of Procedure of the European Parliament.

 The procedures of the Diet of Japan moved away from the British parliamentary model, when in Occupied Japan, there were efforts to align Japanese parliamentary procedures with American congressional practices.
 In Japan, informal negotiations are more important than formal procedures.

 In Italy, written rules govern the Houses of the Parliament.
-The Constitutional Court judges the limits beyond which these regulations cannot go, exceeding the parliamentary or political function (judgement n.
+The Constitutional Court has adjudicated on the limits beyond which these regulations cannot go (judgement n.
 120 of 2014) and on their bad application when a law is passed.